lscpriv/kodezola/content/blog/2024-12-25-early-xmas-present.md

 date: 2024-12-25T00:38:17-08:00
 ---

-Happy Christmas to all, or Festivus, or Hannukah, or Kwanzaa, or whatever holiday you happen to celibrate this season, if any.
+Happy Christmas to all, or Festivus, or Hannukah, or Kwanzaa, or whatever holiday you happen to celebrate this season, if any.
 I unwrapped my first present, which was the only one which was technically to myself.

 <!-- more -->